Explore Portugal’s hidden gems with a private luxury tour from Lisbon to Faro. Enjoy personalized service and flexible stops in comfort.

 Duration: 1 hour

-Stopover Location: Faro, Faro District, Portugal
+Stopover: Faro, Faro District, Portugal

 With the arrival of the Moors in the 8th century, the city gained the name “Faru” and prospered under Islamic rule, which left a lasting mark on local architecture and culture.
 After the Christian reconquest in 1249, Faro began to develop as an economic and administrative center.

 In the 16th century, Faro became the seat of the Algarve bishopric, which contributed to its growth and importance.
-One of the most significant historical landmarks in Faro is its cathedral, the Sé de Faro, located in the Old Town, an area surrounded by walls that preserves the charm of the old settlement.
+One of the most significant historical landmarks of Faro is its cathedral, the Sé de Faro, located in the Old Town, an area surrounded by walls that preserves the charm of the old settlement.

 The city faced challenges over the centuries, including pirate attacks and the devastating 1755 earthquake, which caused significant damage.
 Faro was reconstructed and continued to expand, especially with the arrival of the railroad in the 19th century, which facilitated transportation and trade.